m-kramar/voltify_customer_analysis/README.md

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/34111262-6a3f-4850-922e-8fbed4ed0ce6">

 Our data shows that high-priced products tend to have higher return rates across both cohorts.
 For example, MacBook Air shows ~11% returns in both cohorts, ThinkPad Laptop declines from 12% (new) to 7% (returning).
-A notable exception is iPhone, which rises from 7% (new) to 11% (returning).
-Interestingly, returning customers exhibit lower return rates than new customers for nearly all categories, with two exceptions: Apple iPhone and Samsung Charging Cable Pack, where their rates slightly exceed those of new buyers.
+Interestingly, returning customers exhibit lower return rates than new customers for nearly all categories, with two exceptions: Apple iPhone and Samsung Charging Cable Pack, where their rates exceed those of new buyers.

-The primary working hypothesis is that expensive purchases trigger regret in some customers, prompting returns.
+For now, the primary working hypothesis is that expensive purchases trigger regret in some customers, prompting returns.
 One potential countermeasure is offering an installment payment program, which could reduce perceived financial risk and lower return rates for high-ticket items.

-Our main focus should be on reducing the return rate among new customers, because, as we see, most of the cost of returns corresponds to this cohort (due to higher order volumes and, in some cases, higher return rates).
+Our main focus should be on reducing the return rate among new customers, because, as we see, most of the cost of returns corresponds to this cohort (due to higher order volumes and, in most cases, higher return rates).
 Specifically, we should focus on MacBook Air laptops and gaming monitors.

 #### <ins>Key recommendations</ins>:
 • **Laptop Return Reduction**: for both laptops (highest return categories) offer pre-purchase comparison guides, live demos, and extended trial options to better align expectations with product experience.<br><br>